felipe-m-barbosa/ai900-language-studio/README.md

 ### Step 2 - Access the Language Studio

-The next step is to select the resource we've just created and access the Azure's Language Studio portal.
+The next step is to select the resource we've just created and to access the Azure's Language Studio portal.

 ### Step 3 - Play with the demo